annapasca/neuropycon_cli/README.md

 ------------

 ### Prerequisites
-For now CLI works only with python2; python3 support might also happen in the future.
+CLI works both with python2 and python3 and depends on the following packages:

-Full list of dependencies can be found [here](https://github.com/dmalt/neuropycon_cli/commit/1621265f8b43d901a25c12ac863b31c98f2d8b58).
+- Click
+- nipype
+- ephypype

-No need to install them manually though.
+No need to install them manually.
 All dependencies are installed automatically during the *Installation* step

 ### Installation